TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_ospi_nand_linux_multistage.md

   make command (see \ref MAKEFILE_BUILD_PAGE)
 \note Change DEVICE_TYPE to HS in ${SDK_INSTALL_PATH}/devconfig/devconfig.mak and then generate Linux Appimage for HS-SE device.
 - For booting A53 with linux, OSPI NAND needs to be flashed with the uboot and Linux image.
 Refer to **Processor SDK Linux** user guide on how to flash uboot and Linux kernel to OSPI NAND.
+## Flash the OSPI NAND with u-boot and Linux kernel

+\note This needs to be the first step as later the tiboot3.bin at the starting of the bootpartition will be overwritten by `sbl_ospi_nand_linux_stage1.release.tiimage` .

+- For booting A53 with linux, OSPI NAND needs to be flashed with the Linux image.
+Refer to \htmllink{https://software-dl.ti.com/processor-sdk-linux/esd/AM62X/latest/exports/docs/linux/Foundational_Components/U-Boot/UG-QSPI.html, **Processor SDK Linux**} user guide on how to flash OSPI NAND with u-boot and boot Linux kernel.

 ## Create Linux Appimage
 \cond SOC_AM62X